Galaxy Quest: Relation to Star Trek and other science fiction works Galaxy Quest is an acknowledged homage to Star Trek; Parisot said "Part of the mission for me was to make a great Star Trek episode." Gordon's original script was titled Galaxy Quest: The Motion Picture as a reference to the first feature Star Trek film, and elements such as departing the space dock and the malfunctioning transporters were further nods to the film. The prefix of the Protectors registration number NTE-3120 ostensibly alludes to some sort of similar space federation, but in reality stands for "Not The Enterprise", according to visual effects co-supervisor Bill George. Parisot refuted claims that the rock monster that Nesmith battled was based on the rock monster that had been scripted for Star Trek V: The Final Frontier, but instead was more inspired by the Gorn that Kirk faces in the Star Trek episode "Arena". This homage also extended to the original marketing of the movie, including a promotional website intentionally designed to look like a poorly constructed fan website, with "screen captures" and poor HTML coding.

 Other aspects of the film were homages to other seminal science fiction works.
 The Thermians' native planet, Klaatu Nebula, is a reference to the name of the alien visitor in the classic The Day the Earth Stood Still (1951).
-Quellek's line "I'm shot" was directly influenced by the same line from James Brolin's character in Westworld.
+Quellek's line "I'm shot" was influenced by the same line from James Brolin's character in Westworld.
 The blue creatures on the alien planet were based on similar creatures in Barbarella.
 The "chompers" scene with Nesmith and DeMarco trying to reach the self-destruct abort button was inspired by a scene from the 1997 film Event Horizon involving whirring blades.
 The effects for the Omega 13 activation were inspired by the ending scene from Beneath the Planet of the Apes.

+In his review of Galaxy Quest, James Berardinelli states that the movie shares the "same central conceit" with a short story by Ruth Berman titled "Visit to a Weird Planet Revisited" published in the 1976 anthology Star Trek: New Voyages in which William Shatner, Leonard Nimoy and DeForest Kelley are transported to the real Enterprise while filming an episode of Star Trek and are pursued by Klingons.